How do I know if my art is a good fit for licensing?

-I’m asked about trade shows a lot – there are four each year that are in part or completely devoted to connecting artists and manufacturers for art licensing.
-They are SURTEX, the Licensing Expo, AmericasMart and CHA.
+I’m asked about trade shows a lot – there are two each year that are devoted to connecting artists and manufacturers for art licensing.
+They are SURTEX and the Licensing Expo.
 Learn more about the shows and find links to their websites…

 Why do artists in licensing often have password protected portfolios?